apify/crawlee/README.md

 The script just downloads several web pages with plain HTTP requests (using the [request-promise](https://www.npmjs.com/package/request-promise) library) and stores their raw HTML and URL to the default dataset.
+In local configuration, the data will be stored as JSON files in `./apify_storage/datasets/default`.

 ```javascript
 const Apify = require('apify');